BUZZARDGTA/Reveal-Non-Windows-Executables/README.md

 > Display running executables that are not present in %SystemDrive% folder.

 *Known Bug*:
-> * Some "non windows" executable can still be present
+> * The "non windows" executables that are present
-> in %SystemDrive% folder and wont reveal.
+> in %SystemDrive% folder wont reveal.
 > * Results can get duplicated if they have different parent processes.

 *Credits*:
 > @Grub4K - Creator of the padding CLI algorithm.